 Easy Chocolate Covered Toffee

 Use a good quality chocolate chip for this candy recipe.
 You could also use bittersweet chocolate, which is much the same as semi-sweet.
 I found that using mini chocolate chips works better than the regular size as they melt faster when you’re spreading the chocolate over the toffee.

-When the syrup has reached hard ball stage, remove from heat and pour the syrup over the pecans and chocolate chips.
+When the syrup has nearly reached hard ball stage, remove from heat and pour the syrup over the pecans and chocolate chips.

+Immediately top with remaining chocolate chips and then the remaining chopped pecans.
 Wait 4-5 minutes, then gently press down with a rubber spatula to spread the chocolate evenly.

-Break Toffee into Chunks for ServingWhile the candy is still warm, loosen it from the baking sheet.
+While the candy is still warm, loosen it from the baking sheet.
 When cool, break into chunks.
-This recipe will make 30-36 pieces of candy, more or less.

 See more Candy Recipes Here.
 Browse Holiday Baking Ideas Here.
+View Chocolate Recipes Here.

+Featured Image - Easy Chocolate Covered Toffee

-Recipe for Easy Chocolate Covered Toffee
+Easy Chocolate Covered Toffee